AusClimateService/NCRA_ExtratropicalHazardTeam/README.md

 Any grid point within a 5 degree (500km radius) of the low centre is considered to be influenced by the low.
 <br>This is used to calculate what proportion of all 6-hourly observations are influenced by a low.
 <br>Note that this tracking does not disinguish between extratropial lows or tropical lows (including but not limited to tropical cyclones)

+This method identifies all lows, including tropical and subtropical lows that may affect northern regions of Australia.
+The raw ACS model data also does not fully replicate observed patterns, with a tendency to generate too many lows in northrn Australia during the warm half of the year, and too few lows in southern Australia.

 ## Details of code